Hyurl/hyurl.github.io/cool-node/Docs/WritingSocketControllers.md

 **return:**

-Returns a Promise, and the only argument passed to the callback of `then()` is a object which carries these information:
+Returns an object which carries these information:
 - `success` Indicates if the action is successful, always true.
 - `data` The same `data` given above.
 - `code` The same `code` given above.